nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/gs.rst

 nRF7002 DK
 ==========

-The nRF7002 DK (PCA10143) is a single-board development kit for evaluation and development on the nRF7002, a Wi-Fi® companion IC to Nordic Semiconductor's nRF5340 System-on-Chip (SoC) host processor.
+The nRF7002 DK (PCA10143) is a single-board development kit for evaluation and development on the nRF7002, a Wi-Fi® companion :term:`Integrated Circuit (IC)` to Nordic Semiconductor's nRF5340 System-on-Chip (SoC) host processor.

 Overview
 --------